sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 **Risk**: Connecting devices that are not enterprise ready is a risk.

+**Mitigation**:
-**Mitigation**: Devices will remain off network during this research phase.
+- Devices will remain off network during this research phase.
+    - LIAS will be leveraged to have monitoring
 - Virtual machine or Kiosk will be used to access network when required
+- Research cloud based virtual desktops for ESDC network access

 ---